-Principle Our commitment The community engagement process has a clearly defined objective and scope We will develop community engagement plans in accordance with this Policy We will identify and communicate the purpose of the engagement and the benefits sought We will allocate appropriate time and funding to engagement planning and implementation Participants in community engagement will have access to objective, relevant and timely information to inform their participation We will ensure the community has the information necessary to participate meaningfully in the engagement activities We will endeavour to provide information that is objective, relevant, timely and easy to understand
+Principle Our commitment The community engagement process has a clearly defined objective and scope We will develop community engagement plans in accordance with this Policy.
+We will identify and communicate the purpose of the engagement and the benefits sought.
+We will allocate appropriate resources to engagement planning and implementation